A major interest in our lab is to determine how tyrosine phosphorylation

 Some of the major findings of our lab

-- We demonstrated for the first time that WEE1 kinase is an epigenetic modifier; it phosphorylated histone H2B at Tyrosine 37 specifically in late S phase of cell cycle, upstream of major histone loci Hist1.
+- We demonstrated for the first time that WEE1 kinase is an epigenetic modifier; it phosphorylated histone H2B at Tyrosine 37 specifically in late S phase of cell cycle, regulating global histone output.

-- We demonstrated that ACK1 (also known as TNK2) activation is present in various tumors, including prostate, breast, ovarian and pancreatic cancers.
+- We demonstrated that ACK1 (also known as TNK2) kinase plays crucial role in drug-resistance of prostate, breast, ovarian and pancreatic cancers.

-- Recently, epigenetic regulatory role of ACK1 was identified: ACK1 phosphorylates histone demethylase KDM3A (JHDM2A) at a novel site, Tyr 1114 to regulate the mammary tumor oncogene HOXA1, facilitating tamoxifen-resistant growth of the breast cancer cells.
+- ACK1 phosphorylates histone demethylase KDM3A (JHDM2A) at a novel site, Tyr 1114 to regulate the mammary tumor oncogene HOXA1, facilitating tamoxifen-resistance of the breast cancer.

-- Realizing significance of ACK1 `addiction' of various cancer cells, we have developed a new class of ACK1 small molecule inhibitor, which not only suppressed ACK1 and its substrate phosphorylations but also compromised tumor growth.
+- We have developed a new class of ACK1 small molecule inhibitor, (R)-9b, which not only suppressed ACK1 and its substrate phosphorylations but also compromised tumor growth.

 Mahajan K et al. J. Cell.
 Physiol.
 224: 327-333,

-- Identification of novel WEE1, ACK1 and AKT small molecule inhibitors
+- Characterization of novel WEE1 and ACK1 small molecule inhibitors

 - Role of ACK1/AR signaling in castration resistant prostate cancer

-associates in our lab, If interested, please send your CV at
+associates in our lab, feel free to send your CV at

 SRB-2, Office # 22043